laiquet/idtrackerai-enhanced/docs/source/how_to_install.rst

 Installation and requirements
 *****************************

 Idtracker.ai is a Python package (available at `PyPI <https://pypi.org/project/idtrackerai/>`_) that runs with Python 3.10 and uses the last versions of PyQT for its apps, OpenCV and NumPy for image processing and PyTorch for neural networks training.
-If you are an expert user, you can install idtracker.

 Requirements
 ============

-Idtracker.ai is tested on Linux and Windows (not tested on Mac).
+Idtracker.ai is tested on Linux and Windows.
 The tools that idtracker.ai offers (segmentation app, validator, video generators...) do not have any specific hardware requirements.
 However, to run the main program (tracking with identification) in a decent time, a dedicated Nvidia GPU is required.

 To have a good experience, it is recommended to have, at minimum: